mobbSolo/flask-music-blog/README.md

 ## Personal Music Blog
-Simple Flask Blog for posting original music hosted on youtube..
+Auto-blog for posting original music hosted on youtube..
 Secretly built for a friend of mine.
+Later too support posts from other content providers.

 ---
 #### `fetch_new_vids.py`: